igorgit123/kNearestNeighbours/README.md

 **Overview**

-This program is an implementation of the K nearest neighbours algorthm for a school project.
+This program is an implementation of the K nearest neighbours algorithm for a school project.

 **Functionality**